Prag8855/aab/content/glossary/Gewinn.md

 Profit (*Gewinn*) is how much money you make after expenses.
 Profit is not the same as revenue (*[[Umsatz]]*).

-For example, if you have a product that costs 6€ to make, and you sell it for 10€, your profit is 4€ per sale If you sell 100 units, your total revenue is 1,000€, but your profit is only 400€.
+For example, if you have a product that costs 6€ to make, and you sell it for 10€, your profit is 4€ per sale.
+If you sell 100 units, your total revenue is 1,000€, but your profit is only 400€.
 The other 600€ are your business expenses.

+You only pay [income tax](/glossary/Einkommensteuer) and [trade tax](/glossary/Gewerbesteuer) on your profit, not your income.